2024eli/ftc-website-14607/content/team/NeilMehra.md

 weight: 10
 ---

-Neil is a sophomore and this is his third year in FIRST, joining after finding the team through competing against them in states.
-In his free time Neil likes to build keyboards and play Overwatch.
-As a member of the team Neil programs insane autonomous programs for the robot.
-In school Neil wants to do ROV, Botball, and play league in a room of sweats.
+Neil is a sophomore in his 3rd year of FIRST.
+He first experienced robotics as a kid through LEGO Mindstorms and has had a passion for it ever since then.
+In 8th grade he founded an FTC team to pursue robotics, which eventually led to meeting Robot Uprising and joining them next year.
+Besides FTC, Neil likes to compete in programming competitions.
+During his free time Neil make custom keyboards and play video games.